Necessary and sufficient conditions for the strong local minimality of $C^1$ extremals on a class of non-smooth domains: Necessary conditions

-for all $\varphi\in V_{d-k, x_0}$. \end{itemize} \end{theorem}
+for all $\varphi\in V_{\mathcal{C}}$. \end{itemize} \end{theorem}

 \begin{proof}[Proof of Theorem \ref{thm:necessity}] The proofs of $(I)$, $(II)$ are standard and can be found in e.g. \cite{dacorognabook}.
 The necessity of $(III)$ is essentially due to Meyers \cite{meyers65} (see also \cite{BallMarsden}).
-The proof of $(IV)_1$, amounting to the standard quasiconvexity at the boundary condition, can be found in Ball \& Marsden~\cite{BallMarsden}.
-Nevertheless, here, we give an alternative proof which is also appropriate for proving the quasiconvexity at the singular points of the boundary.
-To this end, let $x_0\in\Gamma_N$ be a $(d-k)$-facelike point with associated set of outward unit normals $\{n_i(x_0)\}_{i=1}^l$.
-Note that if $k=1$ or $k=2$ then $l=1$ and $l=2$ respectively.
-Let $g_{x_0}$ be the respective diffeomorphism and, to ease notation, write $g_{x_0} = g$ and $A:=\nabla g(x_0)$, noting that $\det A >0$.
-Also, let $\varphi\in V_{d-k,x_0}$ and define
+The proof of $(IV)$ with $\mathcal{C}$ a half space, amounting to the standard quasiconvexity at the boundary condition, can be found in Ball \& Marsden~\cite{BallMarsden}.
+Nevertheless, here, we give a variant of the proof which is also appropriate for proving the quasiconvexity at the singular points of the boundary.
+To this end, let $x_0\in\Gamma_N$ and let $g$ be the respective diffeomorphism between $\Omega\cap B(x_0,r_{x_0})$ and a cone $\mathcal{C}\cap B$.
+Without loss of generality we assume that $\nabla g(x_0) = {\rm I}_d$.
+Also, let $\varphi\in V_{\mathcal{C}}$ and define

 We remark that for $\varepsilon>0$ small enough